Puumala virus: Disease

-Puumala virus infection is subclinical 70–80% of the time, with no apparent symptoms.
+Puumala virus infection is subclinical with no apparent symptoms 70–80% of the time.
 When symptoms appear, PUUV usually causes a mild form of hemorrhagic fever with renal syndrome (HFRS) often called nephropathia epidemica (NE).
 Symptoms usually occur 2–6 weeks after exposure and come in five phases: fever, hypotension, low urine production, high urine production, then recovery.
 HFRS is hallmarked by acute kidney disease with kidney swelling, excess protein in urine, and blood in urine.
 Early symptoms include fever, headache, lower back pain, nausea, vomiting, diarrhea, bloody stool, and the appearance of spots on the skin.
 During the hypotensive phase, there is a sudden lowering of blood pressure and shock due to microvascular leakage.
 Low urine production then occurs as a result of renal failure.
 As renal function recovers, urine production increases.
 In addition to standard HFRS symptoms, PUUV infection frequently causes ocular and central nervous symptoms during the early phase of the disease, including blurry vision, near-sightedness, vertigo, and rarely encephalitis.
 In more mild cases, the different phases of illness may be hard to distinguish, or some phases may be absent, while in more severe cases, the phases may overlap.

 PUUV infection is mainly observed in northern and central Europe and Russia, where it is the main cause of HFRS.
 Incidence of hantavirus infection in Europe has been growing over time and is highest in Finland, where PUUV causes 1,000–3,000 HFRS cases yearly.
 The main risk factor for infection is visiting forested and suburban areas and, in the cold season, staying indoors during that time period.
 Smoking is a risk factor for more severe renal symptoms.
 Increased amounts of protein, blood, and glucose in urine and increased levels of inflammatory markers such as interleukin-6 are strong predictors of increased disease severity.
 Symptoms are less severe in children than in adults.
 The case fatality rate from PUUV infection is low, at 0.08–0.4%, and nearly everyone recovers fully without long term consequences.
 Death usually only occurs among the elderly.
 On rare occasions, individual cases and small clusters of hantavirus pulmonary syndrome have been observed in Europe and in Turkey.

 PUUV infection is diagnosed based on observation of symptoms and testing for hantavirus nucleic acid, proteins, or hantavirus-specific antibodies.
 Because of how mild illness caused by PUUV can be, it is often misdiagnosed.
 Treatment is supportive in nature and includes intravenous hydration, electrolyte therapy, platelet transfusions, and, in cases of kidney injury or failure, intermittent dialysis and continuous renal replacement therapy.
 No vaccines exist to protect against Puumala virus infection; the main way to prevent infection is to avoid or minimize contact with rodents.
 Repeated infections of hantaviruses have not been observed, so recovering from infection likely grants life-long immunity.